Qumulo/docs/_includes/content-reuse/admin-guides/encryption-data-security/generating-storing-ecdsa-keys.md

    {% include note.html content="The `-n` flag ensures that there are no newline characters following the challenge." %}

-1. To sign the challenge, use the `openssl` tool and specify the path to the private key.
+1. To sign the challenge, run the `openssl` tool and specify the path to the private key.
 For example:

    ```bash
    openssl dgst \